Body Troopers

 Body Troopers (Jakten på nyresteinen), also known as Chasing the Kidneystone, is a 1996 Norwegian children's film directed by Vibeke Idsøe, starring Torbjörn T. Jensen and Kjersti Holmen.
 Eight-year-old Simon shrinks himself to microscopic size in order to travel through his ailing grandfather's body in search of a kidney stone.
 On his journey he meets anthropomorphic characters such as the taste buds, white and red blood cells, and the vocal cords.

 The film is based on the book Jakten på nyresteinen, also written by Idsøe.

+It was the highest-grossing Norwegian film of the year.